first appointment today!

 Every person and their healing journey is different, therefore the amount of time it takes to resolve emotional distress will vary person to person.
 However, EMDR is proven to be a highly rapid and effective form of treatment compared to other forms of therapy (such as Cognitive Behavioral Therapy) because it literally restructures how the brain operates on a physiological level.
 Some individuals only require 3-6 sessions, while others may require 6-15 sessions or more.
 Studies indicate that 84-90% of individuals diagnosed with PTSD from a single event trauma no longer have symptoms of PTSD after only three 90-minute EMDR sessions (Wilson, Becker and Tinker, 1995,1997).
 Additional research proves that after an average of six 50-minutes sessions that 100% of individuals with single event trauma and 74% of individuals who experienced multiple traumatic events no longer reported symptoms of PTSD (Marcus et al., 1997, 2004).

-In my private practice, I offer traditional 55-minute sessions but also have had much success doing 90 minute and 3-hour EMDR intensive sessions, which can be highly effective at jump-starting your recovery and achieving immediate relief.
+In my private practice, I offer longer EMDR therapy sessions ranging from 2 hours to 3 days at a time, which can be highly effective at jump-starting your recovery and achieving immediate relief.

 WHAT CAN I EXPECT WITH EMDR THERAPY?